idleberg/node-makensis-cli/README.md

 #   "stderr": "Error: warning treated as error"
 # }
 ```

+For illustration purposes, we used `makensis-cli` throughout the examples above.
+However, you might be happy to hear about the shorter `nsis` alias.

 ## License

 This work is licensed under [The MIT License](https://opensource.org/licenses/MIT)